MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/introduction-01.md

     }
     ```

-    Note that here we are making `createScene()` an async function.
+    Note that we're making `createScene()` an async function.
 Stay tuned to find out why.

-1. Next, we will need a light and a camera to make the scene visible to us.
+1. Next, we'll need a light and a camera to make the scene visible to us.
 Update the `createScene()` function:

     ```javascript
     const createScene = async function(engine) {